-Clearly this protocol has two provers and five rounds.
-To see why it is an MRIP protocol, notice that if $P_1$ and $P_2$ always send the correct $c$ and answer $V$'s queries correctly according to $C_n$, the payment to them is always $R=1$, irrespective of $V$'s coin flips.
-Thus the expected payment is $1$.
-Below we show that any other strategy profile gives them expected payment strictly less than 1.
+To see why it is an MRIP protocol, notice that if $P_1$ and $P_2$ send the correct $c$ and always answer $V$'s queries correctly according to $C_n$, then the payment to them is always $R=1$, irrespective of $V$'s coin flips.
+Thus the expected payment is~$1$.
+Below we show that any other strategy profile makes the expected payment strictly less than 1.

-First of all, when the gate $i$ chosen by the verifier in step \ref{step:pick_gate} is not an input gate, if any of $P_1$'s answers in step \ref{step-3} to queries \ref{step-2a} and \ref{step-2b} (namely, about $i$'s type, input gates and input wires) is incorrect, then the verification in step \ref{step-6a} will fail, giving the provers a payment $R=0$.
-Accordingly, if there exists such a gate then the expected payment to the provers will be at most $1-1/g < 1$.
-Similarly, if there exists a non-input gate $i$ such that $P_1$ answers queries \ref{step-2a} and \ref{step-2b} correctly but the values $v_i(x), v_{i_1}(x), v_{i_2}(x)$ are inconsistent with $i$'s type, then, when $i$ is chosen, step \ref{step-5} will fail, thus the expected payment to the provers is at most $1-1/g<1$.
-Moreover, if there exists an input gate $i$ such that $v_i(x)\neq x_i$ when $i$ is chosen, or if $v_g(x)\neq c$ when gate $g$ is chosen, then the expected payment to the provers is again at most $1-1/g<1$.
+First of all, when the gate $i$ chosen by the verifier in Step \ref{step:pick_gate} is not an input gate, if any of $P_1$'s answers in Step \ref{step-3} to queries \ref{step-2a} and \ref{step-2b} (namely, about $i$'s type, input gates and input wires) is incorrect, then by DC uniformity the verification in Step \ref{step-6a} will fail, giving the provers a payment $R=0$.
+Indeed, to verify whether $i_1$ and $i_2$ are the input gates of $i$, it suffices to verify whether $h_1$ and $h_2$ are both the input wires of~$i$ and the output wires of $i_1$ and $i_2$: this is why $V$ queries $P_1$ about $i$'s input wires.
+Accordingly, if such a gate $i$ exists then the expected payment to the provers will be at most $1-1/g < 1$.

+Similarly, if there exists a non-input gate $i$ such that $P_1$ answers queries \ref{step-2a} and \ref{step-2b} correctly but the values $v_i(x), v_{i_1}(x), v_{i_2}(x)$ are inconsistent with $i$'s type, then Step \ref{step-6d} will fail conditioned on gate~$i$ being chosen, and the expected payment to the provers is at most $1-1/g<1$.
+Moreover, if there exists an input gate $i$ such that $v_i(x)\neq x_i$, or if $v_g(x)\neq c$, then conditioned on gate $i$ being chosen, the expected payment is again at most $1-1/g<1$.

-Next, similar to the analysis of \lemref{nexpmrip}, $P_2$ is only queried once (in step \ref{step-7}).
-Thus $P_2$ de facto commits to an oracle $A: \{1,\ldots,g\} \rightarrow \{0, 1\}$, which maps any gate to its value under input $x$.
-If there exists a gate $i$ such that the values $v_i(x), v_{i_1}(x), v_{i_2}(x)$ in step \ref{step-3} are not consistent with $A$, then, conditioned on $i$ being chosen in step \ref{step:pick_gate}, with probability $1/3$ step \ref{step-6e} will fail.
+Next, as in the proof of \lemref{nexpmrip}, $P_2$ is only queried once (in Step \ref{step-7}).
+Thus $P_2$ de facto commits to an oracle $A: \{1,\ldots,g\} \rightarrow \{0, 1\}$, which maps each gate to its value under input $x$.
+If there exists a gate $i$ such that the values $v_i(x), v_{i_1}(x), v_{i_2}(x)$ in Step \ref{step-3} are not consistent with $A$, then, conditioned on $i$ being chosen in Step \ref{step:pick_gate}, Step \ref{step-6e} will fail with probability $1/3$.
 Since $i$ is chosen with probability $1/g$, the expected payment will be at most $1-\frac{1}{3g}<1$.

-Accordingly, the only strategy profile $\tilde{s}$ that can have expected payment equal to $1$ is exactly what we want: that is, \begin{itemize} \item[(1)] $P_1$ and $P_2$ answer queries to the values of gates using the same oracle $A: \{1,\ldots,g\} \rightarrow \{0, 1\}$,